(Reprint from The Washington Post, February 2008)

 On April 18, 2013, Victory Housing went to closing on loans for Cambridge Apartments and Winslow House, both in Takoma Park, through HUD's Federal Housing Administration (FHA) 223(f) program that will provide 35-year fixed rate financing for each property at a rate of 3.56% including required mortgage insurance.
 Cambridge Apartments and Winslow House provide affordable rental housing for moderate-income families.
 The new FHA loans will increase each property's long-term financial security.
 We would like to thank AGM Financial, Furey Doolan & Abell, Krooth & Altman, Montgomery County and Wells Fargo for their assistance with this transaction.

-Victory Oaks, a 49-unit rental community for very-low-income seniors in Silver Spring, will be taking part in the 1st Annual Parade of Homes by the Communications Action Network (CAN), an organization founded in 2012 to highlight the affordable housing challenges in the Washington, D.C. region and to showcase the variety and quality of affordable properties being developed and operated.
-A total of 16 properties in the metro area will all be having open houses on Saturday May 19th from 11 a.m. - 3 p.m.
-Victory Oaks and Victory Housing are both pleased to be a part of this important effort.
-Please stop in to see the work that we are doing and to meet some of our residents.
-There is no cost to attend.
-Click here for the event flyer.
+Victory Oaks, a 49-unit rental community for very-low-income seniors in Silver Spring, recently took part in the 1st Annual Parade of Homes by the Communications Action Network (CAN), an organization founded in 2012 to highlight the affordable housing challenges in the Washington, D.C. region and to showcase the variety and quality of affordable properties being developed and operated.
+A total of 17 properties in the metro area had open houses and events on Saturday May 18th from 11 a.m. - 3 p.m.
+Victory Oaks and Victory Housing were pleased to be a part of this important effort.
+Residents put on a multi-cultural musical performance and enjoyed a cookout.
+Photos will be posted soon.

 On a beautiful early fall morning, Victory Oaks at St. Camillus, a 49-unit apartment community for very-low-income seniors, located on the grounds of St. Camillus Catholic Parish in Silver Spring, celebrated its grand opening with over 150 residents, local dignitaries, school children and project participants on hand.
 The $7.9M community was financed with a $6.9M capital grant from the U.S. Department of Housing and Urban Development's Section 202 program for the elderly and a $1M dollar long-term low-interest rate loan from Montgomery County.
 The event was covered by WJLA-TV 7 and a number of print publications.